MIBoy54/careerops-platform/README.md

 ---

 ## Engineering Goals

-This project demonstrates:
+This project demonstrates a shift from tool-based automation to system-level quality engineering:

- - CI-driven validation
+- CI-driven validation embedded into the development lifecycle
+- Automation as a system capability, not a standalone function
+- Data integrity and auditability for real-world compliance scenarios
+- Observability and metrics for operational decision-making
+- Reproducible, scalable quality architecture aligned with DevOps practices
  - Automation-first architecture
  - DevOps-aligned quality engineering
  - Reproducible testing environmentss